pradovera/greedy-loewner/README.md

 * **matplotlib**

 ## Execution
-The ROM-based simulations can be run via `run.py`.
+The simulations in the paper can be run via `run.py`.

 Code can be run as
 ```
 python3 run.py $example_tag
 ```
-The placeholder `$example_tag` can take the values
+The placeholder `$example_tag` can take the self-explanatory values
 * `MNA_4`
 * `MNA_4_RANDOM`
 * `TLINE`